microsoft/vscode-docs/docs/java/java-testing.md

 ![Customize test configurations](images/java-testing/configuration.png)

 Currently the supported configurations are:

-- **args**: Specify the command line arguments which will be passed to the test runner.
+- **args**: Specify the command-line arguments that will be passed to the test runner.
 - **classPaths**: The classpaths defined in this setting will be appended to the resolved classpaths.
 - **env**: Specify the extra environment variables when running the tests via a key-value object.
 - **envFile**: Specify the absolute path to a file containing environment variable definitions.
 - **modulePaths**: The modulepaths defined in this setting will be appended to the resolved modulepaths.
 - **name**: Specify the name of the configuration item.
-You can set the default configuration name via setting `java.test.defaultConfig`
+You can set the default configuration name via setting `java.test.defaultConfig`.
-- **preLaunchTask**: Specify the label of a task specified in tasks.json (in the workspace's .vscode folder).
-The task will be launched before the start of testing
+- **preLaunchTask**: Specify the label of a task specified in `tasks.json` (in the workspace's `.vscode` folder).
+The task will be launched before the start of testing.
-- **sourcePaths**: Specify the extra source paths when debugging the tests
+- **sourcePaths**: Specify the extra source paths when debugging the tests.
-- **vmArgs**: Specify the extra options and system properties for the JVM
+- **vmArgs**: Specify the extra options and system properties for the JVM.
-- **workingDirectory**: Specify the working directory when running the tests
+- **workingDirectory**: Specify the working directory when running the tests.

 More details can be found on the [vscode-java-test Wiki](https://github.com/Microsoft/vscode-java-test/wiki/Run-with-Configuration).

 ### View test results

 After running/debugging the test cases, the state of the related test items will be updated in both editor decorations and the Test Explorer.

 ![View test results](images/java-testing/test_report.png)